ElecAS

 Short-circuit thermal withstand and earth-fault loop impedance

 Short-circuit withstand tends to govern when prospective fault currents are high and the upstream protection has a relatively slow clearing time.
 Typical clearing-time presets are about 10 ms for an HRC fuse, 20 ms for a current-limiting MCB, 40 ms for a standard MCCB, 80 ms for an electronic-trip MCCB and 100 ms for an ACB.
-The adiabatic equation I²t ≤ k²S² is applied to both the active and the earth conductor with k from Table 52: 115 for copper PVC, 143 for copper XLPE/elastomer, 76 for aluminium PVC and 94 for aluminium XLPE.
+The adiabatic equation I²t ≤ k²S² is applied to both the active and the earth conductor with k from AS/NZS 3008.1.1:2025 Table 5.1: 111.2 for copper PVC (≤300 mm²; 98.5 above), 142.9 for copper 90 °C XLPE/elastomer, 131.8 for the copper 110 °C classes, 73.7 for aluminium PVC and 94.6 for aluminium XLPE.
+The earth conductor is checked for a fault at both ends of the run.

-For earth-fault loop impedance the calculator follows the AS/NZS 3000 Appendix B4.5 simplified resistance method.
-Zint = ((Ra + Re) × L) / 1000, Zs = Ze + Zint, and the pass condition is Zs ≤ U₀ / Ia with U₀ = 230 V. The trip current Ia is read from the linked Schneider Electric circuit protection database — Im for MCBs and thermal-magnetic MCCBs, Ii for electronic-trip MCCBs and ACBs, with a generic fuse fallback when no breaker record applies.
+For earth-fault loop impedance the calculator implements the AS/NZS 3000 Appendix B4 framework with the full cable impedance: Zint = √((R_loop·L)² + (X_loop·L)²) / 1000, Zs = Ze + Zint, and the pass condition is Zs ≤ U₀ / Ia with U₀ = 230 V. The trip current Ia is read from the linked Schneider Electric circuit protection database — Im for MCBs and thermal-magnetic MCCBs, Ii for electronic-trip MCCBs and ACBs, with a generic fuse fallback when no breaker record applies.

 Earth conductor sizing and parallel runs

 For parallel runs, set the Parallel Runs stepper to the number of identical sets and the design current per run becomes Ib / n.
 AS/NZS 3000 Cl.
 3.4.3 requires every run to be no smaller than 4 mm² and identical in length, cross-sectional area, conductor material and installation method.
-Parallel single-core runs are usually grouped and may also need the AS/NZS 3008.1.1 Table 22 grouping factor.
+Parallel single-core runs are usually grouped and may also need the AS/NZS 3008.1.1 Tables 3.33–3.43 grouping factor.

 Fire-rated and essential-services cables